The politics of just transitions - reflections from the COP29 Just Transitions Ministerial Roundtable

 Some of the most interesting geopolitical speeches came from India, Egypt, UAE, China and Kenya.
 Whilst a huge variety of nuances were placed on the concept, it was stretched here, there, and everywhere.

 But the fact that so many government ministers now feel the need to engage illustrates how politically dynamic the 'just transition' has become.
-It is an inevitable discussion for the years as social opposition to climate action is seen as one of the greatest challenges for reaching internationally agreed climate goals - partly because 'social messiness' has been neglected for so long.
+It is an inevitable discussion for the years ahead as social opposition to climate action is seen as one of the greatest challenges for reaching internationally agreed climate goals - partly because 'social messiness' has been neglected for so long.

 Governments need to remember who they are talking about